River ecosystem: River continuum concept

 Biota should change with this change in energy from the headwaters to the mouth of these systems.
 Namely, shredders should prosper in low-ordered systems and grazers in mid-ordered sites.
 Microbial decomposition should play the largest role in energy production for low-ordered sites and large rivers, while photosynthesis, in addition to degraded allochthonous inputs from upstream will be essential in mid-ordered systems.
-As mid-ordered sites will theoretically receive the largest variety of energy inputs, they might be expected to host the most biological diversity (Vannote et al. 1980).
+As mid-ordered sites will theoretically receive the largest variety of energy inputs, they might be expected to host the most biological diversity.

 Just how well the RCC actually reflects patterns in natural systems is uncertain and its generality can be a handicap when applied to diverse and specific situations.
 The most noted criticisms of the RCC are: 1.
 It focuses mostly on macroinvertebrates, disregarding that plankton and fish diversity is highest in high orders; 2.
 It relies heavily on the fact that low ordered sites have high CPOM inputs, even though many streams lack riparian habitats; 3.
 It is based on pristine systems, which rarely exist today; and 4.
 It is centered around the functioning of temperate streams.
 Despite its shortcomings, the RCC remains a useful idea for describing how the patterns of ecological functions in a lotic system can vary from the source to the mouth.

 Disturbances such as congestion by dams or natural events such as shore flooding are not included in the RCC model.
 Various researchers have since expanded the model to account for such irregularities.
 For example, J.V.
 Ward and J.A.
 Stanford came up with the Serial Discontinuity Concept in 1983, which addresses the impact of geomorphologic disorders such as congestion and integrated inflows.
 The same authors presented the Hyporheic Corridor concept in 1993, in which the vertical (in depth) and lateral (from shore to shore) structural complexity of the river were connected.
 The flood pulse concept, developed by W. J. Junk in 1989, further modified by P. B. Bayley in 1990 and K. Tockner in 2000, takes into account the large amount of nutrients and organic material that makes its way into a river from the sediment of surrounding flooded land.